-Connecticut Technical High School System's Masonry course breakdown by grade.
+Connecticut Technical Education and Career System's Masonry course breakdown by grade.
 Each student is required to complete four years of a Career Technical Education program.

 Exploratory and Introduction to Masonry

 Students deciding to enter the field of Masonry will be introduced to the basics of safety and sanitation, as well the use and care of hand tools, power tools and stationary equipment.
 The students will identify basic tools and materials used in the masonry trade and are introduced to opportunities and expectations in the masonry field.
 They will demonstrate and practice mixing mortar, laying masonry units true-to-line and jointing masonry walls.
 Course safety is reinforced continually throughout the course sequence.

 In Grade 10, this program is designed to provide students with theoretical information covering safety, including power tool use, lifting procedures and Material Safety Data Sheets.
 Students will set up a work area, mix mortar to trade content and consistency, construct masonry lead and pattern bond true to the line.
 Students will perform both inside and outside production work as it relates to the current curriculum.

 Residential Masonry (MS310)

 In Grade 11, students will demonstrate theoretical competency in general estimating of masonry materials, concrete footings, paving applications, masonry steps, flue chimney building codes and various concrete applications.
 Students will be able to identify structural components associated with masonry using commercial prints.
 Students will demonstrate the installation of pavers, masonry steps and concrete flatwork, build a one-flue chimney and erect pipe staging.
 Students will perform in-school and outside masonry production projects for customers.
 Students reaching an acceptable level of proficiency may be eligible for Work-based Learning (WBL).